2nafish117/game-of-life/README.md

 # game-of-life
-a buggy conways game of life
+a buggy conway's game of life